junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Cas is dying, floating to Empty, struggling to stop by Heaven to check in on Dean one last time

-Cas slips slower from the chair, too limp to keep his body upright.
+Cas slips lower from the chair, too limp to keep his body upright.
 The Angel Black Death spread onto his true form, devouring him ruthlessly.
 He doesn't know why he's not healing, when Heaven and the angels there seem to have been fixed.
 But he's also too tired to even worry about that now.

 He wonders if Dean is in Heaven with his family and friends now.
 He wonders if Dean is in peace, if Dean is happy.

 The black spots spread on his skin more thoroughly, just as a reflection of what's happening in the true form.

 "I'm dying, Dean," he says quietly to the empty air in the bunker.
-The only living thing is the passed-out Adam in his body when Michael left.
+The only living thing is the passed-out Adam in his body when Michael left the vessel.
 Nick's body lies lifelessly right beside.
 Cas doesn't have anyone now.
 He looks skyward, staring at the ceiling, as if he can see all the way to Heaven just like that.

 "But it's okay.
-As long as you're fine, the world is fine.
-It doesn't matter what happened to me."
+As long as you're fine, the world is fine, it doesn't matter what happened to me."
 He smiles tiredly, thinking back at his long life.

 He doesn't usually have enough time to reflect on his life, on any of other deaths.
 Death is usually quick, instant, not leaving any space for lingering, for "your whole life flashing before your eyes" as humans like to say.
 But this time, it's stretched, it's slowed down.
 It's painful and inevitable, but it also gives him time to think.